Bitch, I'm a Drag Queen!

-"Bitch, I'm a Drag Queen!" is the fourth episode of the seventeenth season of RuPaul's Drag Race.
+"Bitch, I'm a Drag Queen!" is the fourth episode of the seventeenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 24, 2025.
 American actress Julia Schlaepfer is a guest judge.

-The episode's main challenge has contestants record vocals and create commercials for compilation albums inspired by past moments on the show.
+The episode's main challenge tasks contestants with recording vocals and creating commercials for compilation albums inspired by past moments on the show.
 Onya Nurve is the winner of the main challenge.
 Joella is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kori King to "Buttons" by the Pussycat Dolls featuring Snoop Dogg.

+The episode earned make-up artists nominations in the Outstanding Makeup for a Variety, Nonfiction or Reality Program category at the 77th Primetime Creative Arts Emmy Awards.

 Episode

 The contestants return to the Werk Room after the elimination of Lucky Starzzz on the previous episode.
 On a new day, RuPaul greets the contestants and reveals the episode's main challenge: to record vocals and create commercials for two compilation albums inspired by past moments on the show.
 The contestants draw cards to determine which tracks to perform.

 Following are the tracks for Volume 1: